Svonn/FM-Svonnalytics-Attribute-Analysis/README.md

 I was not able to find anyone who did a thorough analysis on this issue, as most posts about this issue only scraped the surface.
 This is why I've ran a test save with >100k players in the DB and created a Dash-based dashboard to analyse the data.

+I will soon(TM) update this README with my findings and some more info about the test setup and how to customize this dashboard for your own experiments.

 ![Dashboard Screenshot](images/showcase.jpg)